This article is full of MAJOR Avengers: Infinity War spoilers.

 We’re introduced to Thanos’ Black Order early on, and they first appeared in Jonathan Hickman’s massive Thanos vs Avengers story, Infinity.
 In the comics, they were also known as the Cull Obsidian, and are basically Thanos’ generals, but here it’s implied that they are Thanos’ children.
-We went into MUCH more detail about them right here.

 Check out the whole skeevy squad in the movie…